rx2528/demo/README.md

-#Demp Proj
+# Demo Project README
-Thsi is simple readme file
+This is a simple readme file

-added a new line
+## Heading 2

+MOre text MODIFIED
+just something going on